 REEF has programs to monitor invertebrates/algae in California (launched in 2006), the Pacific Northwest (launched in 1998), the South Atlantic States (launched in 2013) and the Northeast US & Eastern Canada (launched in 2014).
 All of these were created to serve as companions to the fish monitoring programs already in existence in those regions.
 Each program monitors a discrete list of species that were carefully selected in order to provide valuable information on the status and health of regional marine ecosystems.

-The Pacific Northwest program includes 46 invertebrates (including 3 invasive tunicates) - the list of species included in the program is posted here.
-A gallery of images of the species included is posted on this website.
+The Pacific Northwest program includes 60 invertebrates and algae - the list of species included in the program is posted here.

 The California program includes 63 invertebrates and algae (including 1 invasive tunicate and 1 invasive algae) - the list of species included in the program is posted here.